K7MDL2/IC905_Ethernet_Decoder/README.md

 ![20250227_175130](https://github.com/user-attachments/assets/a9d5efac-4b61-437d-bbd9-ea2613bcb4ad)

+There is a capped connector on the bottom of the coax switch box in the picture.
 I still need to run the coax switch control cable from the cabinet.
-The coax jumpers and the coax switch are all from my cable stash and and all were selected for lowest loss at 5.7GHz.
-They are a bit stiff so not bends were used.
+The coax jumpers and the coax switch are all from my local parts collection and all were selected for lowest loss at 5.7GHz.
+They are a bit stiff so no bends were used.
 This will come down off the mast in the summer for portable ops.

 ![20250227_175202](https://github.com/user-attachments/assets/2e9b7b3b-a772-4010-bc67-45f0f5e5e445)